Brussels International Exposition (1897)

-The Brussels International Exposition (Exposition Internationale de Bruxelles; Wereldtentoonstelling te Brussel) of 1897 was a world's fair held in Brussels, Belgium, from 10 May 1897 through 8 November 1897.
+The Brussels International Exposition (Exposition internationale de Bruxelles; Wereldtentoonstelling van Brussel) of 1897 was a world's fair held in Brussels, Belgium, from 10 May 1897 through 8 November 1897.
 There were 27 participating countries, and an estimated attendance of 7.8 million people.

 The main venues of the fair were the Parc du Cinquantenaire/Jubelpark, as well as a colonial section in the suburb of Tervuren, showcasing King Leopold II's personal property: the Congo Free State.
 The two exposition sites were linked by a purpose-built tramway.

 Location

 The exhibition took place on two different sites comprising 14 sections.
 The first was located in the Parc du Cinquantenaire/Jubelpark in the easternmost part of the City of Brussels and constituted the main grounds of the fair, and the second in the Flemish suburb of Tervuren, consisted of a colonial section devoted to the Congo Free State, the personal property of King Leopold II.
 The two sites were linked by a new tramway line and by the Avenue de Tervueren/Tervurenlaan, an 11 km grand alley also laid out for this purpose.